Mackey profunctors: Introduction.

 In topological applications, the group $G$ does not have to be finite --- one can generalize the notion of a Mackey functor to allow $G$ to be an arbitrary compact Lie group equipped with its standard topology.

 The goal of the present paper is to suggest another generalization.
-We do not equip $G$ with any topology, but we do not require it to be finite --- we only require that $G$ is finitely generated.
+In our theory, the group $G$ is infinite but discrete --- the only requirement is that it is finitely generated.

 We should note that formally, the definition of a $G$-Mackey functor depends not on the group $G$ but on the category of finite $G$-sets.
 Thus already in the original definition, one can allow $G$ to be infinite --- it is only $G$-sets we consider that have to be finite.
 However, the finer points of the theory break down, and the resulting category of $G$-Mackey functors seems not to be the right thing to consider.
 What we suggest in the present paper is an alternative theory of ``Mackey profunctors'' that seems to behave better and preserve most of the nice properties of Mackey functors for finite groups.
-In fact, our theory is a ``profinite completion'' of the usual theory --- roughly speaking, giving a $G$-Mackey profunctor is equivalent to giving a system of $W$-Mackey profunctors for all finite quotients $W$ of the group $G$, related by some natural compatibility maps.
+The basic idea is to relax the finiteness requirement on $G$-sets, and allow $G$-sets $S$ such that the stabilizer $H \subset G$ of any element $s \in S$ is cofinite, while conversely, the fixed point subset $S^H \subset S$ is finite for any cofinite subgroup $G$ (this is our Definition~\ref{adm.G.set}).
+We call such $G$-sets {\em admissible}, motivated by a similar notion of an admissible representation of a $p$-adic Lie group of \cite{ber}, and we show that the resulting theory is a ``profinite completion'' of the usual theory.
+Roughly speaking, giving a $G$-Mackey profunctor is equivalent to giving a system of $W$-Mackey profunctors for all finite quotients $W$ of the group $G$, related by some natural compatibility maps.
 This allows to transfer most of the finite theory to our profinite case without much effort.

 We note that both the naive generalization of Mackey functors and our theory of Mackey profunctors only depend on the profinite completion $\wh{G}$ of the group $G$.
 This is still a compact group with respect to its natural profinite topology.
 However, the topology is very different from the standard topology on Lie groups, and the theory we develop also looks differently --- in effect, it is completely orthogonal to the theory of Mackey functors for compact Lie groups.
-At present, we do not know whether there is a general context that unifies the two.
+At present, we do not know whether there is a general ``adelic'' context that unifies the two.